crosswordfiller/PerfectCrosswords/README.md

 ## CrossP

-In Games Magazine, June 1994, page 8, the contest was to fill a 19x19 grid with U.S. National Parks.
+In Games Magazine, June 1994, page 8, the contest was about filling a 19x19 grid with U.S. National Parks.

 The winning solution, published in October 1994, page 67, used 28 words and 236 letters.